How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Avoid confusing words as domain:

-So, if someone is looking for blogging tips and come across honingbird.com, there’s a chance they might not bother clicking on it unless there’s enough information to back it up and give them the information that this is a blog about blogging.
+So, if someone is looking for blogging tips and come across honingbird.com, there’s a chance they might not bother clicking on it unless there’s enough information to back it up and to make them realize that this is a blog about blogging.

 And to make sure my realization is correct, I ran a survey and many said many things but no one guessed it right – ‘that it’s a blog where you can learn about blogging“.